North-Country-Chapel/openlp/alter_database.md

 <!-- @format -->

-# To remove © from the db
+# To remove © from the songs db

 Our long-lived OpenLP database has lived through a wide variety of copyright symbol entry schemes.
 So sometimes two show on the display, sometimes one.
 This cleans the database without having to fix them individually in OpenLP.